Nuclear Engineering (NE)

 Credit arranged

 This course is designed for students who wish to learn about nuclear materials and fuels from a materials science viewpoint.
-Topics to be covered include crystal structure, diffusion, radiation damage processes etc. Term projects and advanced problems required for graduate credit.
-(Spring only)
+Topics to be covered include crystal structure, diffusion, radiation damage processes etc. Term-projects and advanced problems required for graduate credit.
+Typically Offered: Spring.

 Basic nuclear and atomic processes; radioactive decay, binding energy, radiation interactions, reaction cross sections.
 Neutron diffusion, radiation sources.
 Idaho Falls only.